-Interest rate re-pricing risk in the banking book is managed by Hong Kong Treasury Markets.
+Interest rate re-pricing risk in the banking book is actively managed by Hong Kong Treasury Markets, mainly via back to back arrangement.

 (c) Liquidity and funding risk

 Liquidity and funding risk is the risk that we may not have sufficient stable or diverse sources of funding to meet our obligations as they fall due.